Trapp Family: History of the group

-When Adolf Hitler annexed Austria in 1938, the family decided to leave, first for Italy (of which the Zadar-born Georg and thus the family were legally citizens).
+When Adolf Hitler invaded Austria in 1938, the family escaped, first to Italy (of which the Zadar-born Georg and thus the family were legally citizens).
 For some months in 1938, just after their flight, they lived in Warmond, near The Hague, Netherlands, as the guests of a Dutch banker, Ernest Menten.
 This episode is described by local historian Miep Smitsloo in her 2007 Dutch book 'Tussen Tol en Trekvaart' ('Between Toll and Canal').
 In her account of the flight, Maria von Trapp does not mention this stay.
 From there they went to London and then to the United States, where they stayed until the expiration of their visas.
-After touring in Scandinavia, they returned to the United States on 1939-09-07 where they applied for immigrant status.
+After touring in Scandinavia, they returned to the United States on September 7, 1939, and applied for immigrant status.
 They arrived with very little money, having lost most of the family fortune earlier during a 1935 banking collapse in Austria.
-Once in the United States they earned money by performing and touring nationally and internationally, first as the "Trapp Family Choir" and then, the "Trapp Family Singers", a change suggested by their booking agent Frederick Christian Schang.
+Once in the United States, they earned money by performing and touring nationally and internationally, first as the "Trapp Family Choir" and then the "Trapp Family Singers", a change suggested by their booking agent Frederick Christian Schang.
 After living for a short time in Philadelphia and then Merion, Pennsylvania, where their youngest child Johannes was born, the family settled in Stowe, Vermont, in 1941.
 They purchased a 660 acre farm in 1942 and converted it into the Trapp Family Lodge, initially called "Cor Unum" (Latin for One Heart).
 After World War II, they founded the Trapp Family Austrian Relief fund, which sent food and clothing to people impoverished in Austria.
 By now based permanently in the United States, the family performed their unique mixture of liturgical music, madrigals, folk music and instrumentals to audiences in over 30 countries for the next 20 years.
 They made a series of 78-rpm records for RCA Victor in the 1950s, some of which were later issued on RCA Camden LPs.
 There were also a few later recordings released on LPs, including some stereo sessions.
 The family singing group disbanded in 1957.